-Our current Visitor Centre location (located on Harvey Avenue) is outdated and visits to that location are rapidly declining, down by about half in just four years.
+Our current visitor centre location (located on Harvey Avenue) is outdated and visits to that location are rapidly declining, down by about half in just four years.
 This represents a lost economic opportunity for Kelowna.

-More details are yet to come, including the design and project timelines.
-Visitors to Kelowna are welcome to stop in for information at our current visitor centre, located at 544 Harvey Avenue, where our team of local experts will help you with travel planning.
+Until this new visitor centre is built, visitors to Kelowna are welcome to stop in for information at our current visitor centre, located at 544 Harvey Avenue, where our team of local experts will help you with travel planning.